luismasuelli/stick-em-all/params_frontend/README.md

 The later instructions are similar but with `.env.test.custom.local`, but after deploying the contracts to the "testnet" network.

-And finally, run this command in shell:
+And then, run this command in shell:

 ```shell
 npm run start:testnet
 ```

+Then, visit the local site (e.g. localhost:3000) ensuring the current network in your wallet is the testnet pme.

 ### Launching against Polygon Mainnet